Recruitment Settings

 - Email invitation with experiment description

-- Then automatically directed to experiment
+- Prompted to create account first, then automatically directed to the experiment

 Participant Assignment System: